Dayne2x/Social-Proof-Section/README.md

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
+- Grid

 ### What I learned

-In this project I used the "transform" property for the first time in order to align elements to specification.
-I am not completely satisified with the result and will rewrite the code in order to make it resemble the required solution more closely.
-Also the mobile version is not yet complete.
+In this project I used the "transform" property for the first time in order to align elements to specification as well.
+I created an additional stylesheet in order for the media queries in order to keep the code more readable.

 ### Continued development